 - Informing families and elders how to manage specific injuries or conditions.

-Here are some of the general duties for different types of caregivers:
+Here are some of the general duties of different types of caregivers:

 - Personal care aide: Like HHAs, personal care aides assist clients with ADLs, personal care, and housework.